 Tips and Warnings

 - Baking soda shampoo works best when it's mixed right before you use it.
-Pick up a small travel-size bottle or reuse a bottle that you already have and whip up enough for a single wash.
-Just a scoop of baking soda, a bit of water, and a quick shake, and you're ready to jump in the shower.
+Pick up a small travel-size bottle or reuse a bottle that you already have and make just enough for a single wash.
+Add the baking soda, a bit of water, and a quick shake, and you're ready to jump in the shower.

-- As with any shampoo, you should avoid getting it in your eyes.
+- As with any shampoo, avoid getting the mixture in your eyes.